 Higher One is the financial institution with whom we have partnered to distribute refunds.
-All students will be sent a URI Refund Debit Card by mail following orientation.
-Do not throw this card away!
-Using the card, students will access a website where they can choose how they want to receive their refunds.
+All students will be sent an enrollment packet by mail following orientation.
+This packet contains a URI Refund Debit Card and a Personal Code.
+Do not throw this green envelope away!
+Using their Personal Code, students will access a website where they can choose how they want to receive their refunds.
 There are 3 choices: (1) funds can be deposited to their URI Refund Debit Card, (2) funds can be deposited to their own bank account via ACH, or (3) funds can be issued by paper check.
 To learn more, please visit: https://www.uri.edu/es/about/HigherOneFAQ.html.

 You will register for classes at Freshman Orientation.
 For more information, visit www.uri.edu/orientation/

 At the start of each semester, courses and course rosters are pulled from e_Campus and placed into Sakai.
 Once you have registered for a course in e_Campus that information is transferred to Sakai.

 You can access the Sakai portal at: https://sakai.uri.edu/portal.
 Enter your eCampus username and Email/Sakai/Wireless password (generally not your eCampus password).
 Try logging into your Student Email first to make sure this username/password combination is correct.
 If you still have trouble logging in, please contact the Help Desk at 874-HELP for assistance.